-the system Message classes for which broadcast is enabled

-Message classes for which broadcast is

-enabled

-OpenVMS Cluster activity and performance

-Current state of the attached processor

-Current default device and directory

-Status of devices in the system

-Status of devices served by the MSCP server on an OpenVMS Cluster system

-Node where the output from a DECwindows application running on the current node will be displayed

-Information about a user's batch and print jobs or about specific job entries

-Error count for the CPU, memory, and physical devices

-Displays fastpath port assignment and

-usage.

-Displays information about an ELF format image file.

-Contents of the intrusion database

-Key definitions created by the DEFINE/KEY command
+Option Displays ACCOUNTING Resources the current accounting file is tracking AUDIT Security auditing characteristics in effect on the system BROADCAST Message classes for which broadcast is enabled CLUSTER OpenVMS Cluster activity and performance CPU Current state of the attached processor DEFAULT Current default device and directory DEVICES Status of devices in the system DEVICES/SERVED Status of devices served by the MSCP server on an OpenVMS Cluster system DISPLAY Node where the output from a DECwindows application running on the current node will be displayed ENTRY Information about a user's batch and print jobs or about specific job entries ERROR Error count for the CPU, memory, and physical devices FASTPATH Displays fastpath port assignment and (Alpha/Integrity servers only) usage.
+IMAGE Displays information about an ELF format (Alpha/Integrity servers only) image file.
+INTRUSION Contents of the intrusion database KEY Key definitions created by the DEFINE/KEY command (continued on next nage